aliaksandr-pashynski/simple-forum/README.md

 🔗 **Live Demo:
 ** [https://alex-pash.ddns.net/simple-forum/ui/categories](https://alex-pash.ddns.net/simple-forum/ui/categories)

+## 🚧 Status

+This project is actively developed.
+New features are added incrementally as I continue learning and exploring new technologies.

 ## 🎯 Purpose

 This project was created to gain hands-on experience with enterprise-grade technologies and patterns: